Individual / Organization Exemptions

 Assessed Valuation Limitation:

-- Household income cannot exceed $34,301.
-If dependents under the age of 18 live with applicant, income cannot exceed $41,151.
-(Do not include Social Security or Veterans Disability in these income figures).
-(2021)
+Household income cannot exceed $36,077.during the previous calendar year (2022).
+If dependents under the age of 18 live with applicant, income cannot exceed $43,733 during the previous calendar year (2022).
+Note: Do not include Social Security income, Railroad Retirement income or Veteran Disability income in the income limitation.

 The following types of property may qualify for property tax exemption provided it is used for one of these purposes and is not used or held for profit:

-Schools; libraries; hospitals; agricultural societies; churches; cemeteries; observatories; health care institutions; residential housing facilities for handicapped and seniors; charitable institutions for the relief of the indigent and afflicted; societies for the prevention of cruelty to animals; charitable parks; volunteer fire departments; charitable preserves protecting scientific, geological archaeological resources; quasi-governmental community services in unincorporated areas (must have 501C(4) status); volunteer roadway cleanup, beautification projects; musical, dramatic, dance or community art groups, museum, zoos (must have 501C(3) status); U.S. Veterans organizations (must be 501C(3) or 501C(19) status); fraternal organizations may qualify if no food and/or beverage are sold to public (must have 501C(10) status).
+Schools; libraries; hospitals; agricultural societies; churches; cemeteries; observatories; health care institutions; residential housing facilities for handicapped and seniors; charitable institutions for the relief of the indigent and afflicted; societies for the prevention of cruelty to animals; charitable parks; volunteer fire departments; charitable preserves protecting scientific, geological archaeological resources; quasi-governmental community services in unincorporated areas (must have 501C(4) status); volunteer roadway cleanup, beautification projects; musical, dramatic, dance or community art groups, museum, zoos (must have 501C(3) status); fraternal organizations may qualify if no food and/or beverage are sold to public (must have 501C(10) status); veterans’ organizations (must be 501C(3) or 501C(19) status).
+A.R.S. § 42-1132.02(A) requires that a veterans’ organization that is classified in Class Nine pursuant to A.R.S. § 42-12009(A)(6), must annually file an affidavit with the County Assessor affirming that it: 1) Continues to use or hold the property primarily for the veterans’ organization operations.
+2) Is the sole economic beneficiary of the classification of the property as Class Nine pursuant to Section 42-12009, Subsection A, Paragraph 6.

 The net assessed value is exempted and the tax bill for the year reflects “0” tax due.